 It is then taken to a publicly owned wastewater treatment facility where it can be processed and the water can be treated and reclaimed for use in a number of other applications.

-Some consequences of neglecting to pump your tank include:
+Some consequences of not pumping your tank include:

 Water contamination for your household and surrounding properties

-Drains in home slow or fail to drain
+Drains in your home are slow or fail to drain

-Swampy areas near your tanks location or in the yard
+Swampy areas near the location of your tank or in the yard

 Signs You Need Your Tank Pumped